Inpatient Behavioral Health Program

-Adults age 50 and older can get the dedicated care they need with inpatient and outpatient programs at Senior Bridges of Northern Nevada Medical Center.
+Adults age 50 and older can get the dedicated care they need at Senior Bridges of Northern Nevada Medical Center.

-For more information about the Senior Bridges Inpatient Program or to schedule a free confidential assessment, call 775-356-4071.
-To learn more about our intensive outpatient program, call 775-356-1279.
+For more information about the Senior Bridges Inpatient Program or to schedule a no cost confidential assessment, call 775-356-4071.

 Senior Bridges is the only behavioral health inpatient program in the region that is located within an acute care hospital.
 Commonly treated disorders include: